1.3 National youth strategy

 The process of strategy implementation and performance monitoring is coordinated by the Agency of Youth and Sport (AYS), though data collection and reporting is carried out by all institutions that will implement activities from the Strategy within their programs.
 The data are in certain planning processes that take place at national level.
 In order to standardize and facilitate the coordination process, as part of the Plan on Strategy Implementation and Performance Monitoring, the AYS prepared a set of tools/forms with which the institutions will present the collected data, as well as special reporting formats for reporting the achievement of planned results and objectives on a biannual or annual basis.

 Local authorities are also responsible for implementation of youth programs and in their activities they are fully coordinated by the Agency of Youth and Sport.
-Some municipalities are developing local youth strategies in accordance with values of National Youth Strategy.
+Some municipalities are developing local youth strategies in accordance with the values of the National Youth Strategy.

 Other actors addressed by the Strategy are: the civil sector who must cooperate with local authorities and the business community in order to develop a comprehensive approach to addressing the most urgent problems faced by young people; educational institutions as key actors involved in youth development; business community by sharing its resources with institutions and civil society organizations; media; parents and young people themselves.

-In March 2018, the Agency of Youth and Sport held the first consultations with youth organizations in order to revise the National Youth Strategy.
+IN March 2018, the Agency of Youth and Sport held the first consultations with youth organizations in order to revise the National Youth Strategy.
 In late 2018, the Agency conducted consultations with the state institutions in order to analyze the strategic priorities, but up to date (October 2019), there is still no information whether and what will be changed in the Strategy.
 In July 2019, the AYS held 2 meetings with representatives from CSOs and state institutions.
 During that meeting the need for creation of new Action plan was emphasized, as well as alignment of the National Youth Strategy with other relevant documents in the field of youth.
 In 2020, there were working groups consisting of representatives of institutions and CSOs who were working on preparations of the new Action plan 2020.
 More precisely, there were 6 working groups for the following fields: Youth Participations and Youth Services; Education and Employment; Sport and Health; Culture; Youth Standard; and Marginalized Communities, but this process was not finished due to the new law.